Azure Container Instances Worker Guide

 </Tip>

 This container instance uses default networking and security settings.
-For advanced configuration, refer the `az container create` [CLI reference](https://learn.microsoft.com/en-us/cli/azure/container?view=azure-cli-latest#az-container-create).
+For advanced configuration, refer to the `az container create` [CLI reference](https://learn.microsoft.com/en-us/cli/azure/container?view=azure-cli-latest#az-container-create).

 ## Step 4.
 Create an ACR registry